 - The security of an emergency call system, monitored 24 hours a day, seven days a week in every unit.

-- The knowledge that additional care can be arranged in the future via the village if required, as Dalkeith Heights staff can assist you to access home-based care services and support when needed.
+- The knowledge that additional care can be arranged quickly and easily if required, as Dalkeith Heights staff can assist you to access home-based care services and support when needed.

 - The knowledge, comfort and freedom to your family that you are going to be a part of a caring, fun and active community.

-- The safety of a smooth transition to our aged care facility, Dalkeith Hostel, co-located on the same grounds if ever needed.
+- If ever needed, you can experience a smooth transition to our aged care facility, Dalkeith Gardens, which is co-located on the same grounds.